e-dzia/mastermind/README.md

 - UserPlayer - anyone can play and try to win
 - RandomPlayer - totally random, almost never wins
 - SmartPlayer - Smart player works by removing codes that are not possible given current feedback
+- MCTSPlayer - Player using Monte Carlo Tree Search (or rather a strategy based on MCTS)

 ## Results